AaronLaw/my-setting/Machine-Status.md

 ----

 2016-02-10
-LinuxMint 17.3 Cinnamon 64-bit (from VMWare)
-Boot in: EFI
+LinuxMint 17.3 Cinnamon 64-bit (from LinuxMint's official website) Boot in: EFI
 + set keyboard layout to DVORAK
 + add an user "Aaron"